jimkang/webimage/README.md

 When you specify the burst params, the value passed to the callback is an array of buffers instead of a single buffer.

+If you'd like to produce a single animated gif from the bursts instead of several pngs, also specify the param:

+- `makeBurstsIntoAnimatedGif: true`.
+This is currently slightly wonky, though; it produces gifs that are viewable in Firefox and Chrome, but Gimp says they're invalid.

 Tests
 -----